amloveyweb/amloveyweb.github.io/pages/AssetsExplorer/assetexplorer_manual.md

 ### Features

+Recommend you to watch the videos first: <https://www.youtube.com/user/TestaccountENUS>

 #### Open Asset Explorer

 Select the __Assets Explorer__ menu item from the __A+ Assets Explorer__ menu in Unity Editor, or press shortcut __Cmd + SHIFT + W__ in macOS (i.e. OSX) or __Ctrl + SHIFT + W__ on Windows.